-Attacks on a vehicle's occupants affect its Protection score as a normal assault would its Durability.
+Attacks on a vehicle's occupants affect its Protection trait as a normal assault would its Durability.
 Thus, Protection can be whittled away over time (for example, armor plating slowly being perforated to the point of uselessness), while the vehicle itself may not be adversely affected.
-Simply make Protection ACTs against the intensity of incoming damage to see if it can withstand an assault upon it.
+Simply make Protection ACTIONs against the intensity of incoming damage to see if it can withstand an assault upon it.

 Attacks on a vehicle itself are handled by its Durability, as described above.

 On the other hand, vehicles can readily be used to dish out damage as well as soak it up.
 Mounted weaponry notwithstanding, a vehicle can always be used to ram into something - or someone!
 Such instances are treated as an ordinary crash, save for the fact that the operator receives a +1 RS to hit with their vehicle since they are (usually) moving at a high speed in relation to their target.

 If striking a character with a vehicle, treat the Brawn of the operator's target as the material value to check against for damage.
 A tough enough character may have the ability to attempt a block maneuver against incoming vehicles, though this may not be enough to prevent them from being violently moved - unless they somehow possess the leverage to prevent being knocked back by the collision.